 - The Legend of Drizzt: Zigzagged with The Ghost King in Transitions, a hybrid of the undead red dragon Hephaestus, the seven liches from Crenshinbon, and the ghost of the illthidlid, Yharaskirk, although the ghosts partly still have the physical body of the dragon.
 In a reference to the Lich King, upon the defeat of the Ghost King, Cadderly is forced to become the new Ghost King, a benevolent one that guards the rift between life and death that his predecessor created.

-- Brago, King Eternal from Magic: The Gathering, is a Spirit Noble legendary creature.
+- Magic: The Gathering: Brago, King Eternal, is a Spirit Noble legendary creature.
 Whenever he manages to hit an opponent, he can make your non-land permanents "ethereal" (they leave play momentarily).
 The card's art leaves no doubt on him being both a king and a ghost.

-- Ghost Kings are a common quest enemy in Realm of the Mad God, and they must be defeated as part of completing the realm.
+- Realm of the Mad God: Ghost Kings are a common quest enemy, and they must be defeated as part of completing the realm.
 As for their authority, they summon spectral archers to defend themselves and are invulnerable while they're alive.
 Septavius the Ghost God utilizes a similar mechanic, re-summoning his minions near the end of his fight, and his sway over ghostkind is to the extent that he has his own dungeon (the Undead Lair) for himself and his ghostly subjects.

 - Sonic Adventure 2: In the Death Chamber, Knuckles the Echidna faces the colossal ghost known as King Boom Boo, also known as the King of Ghosts.
 As his name implies, he's the king of Boos and Boom Boos.
 To defeat him, Knuckles is required to open the hatches above through the use of hourglasses, allowing the sunlight to weaken him when he tries to retreat, and then strike him when he's vulnerable.

-- The Super Mario Bros. franchise has King Boo, who is the Big Bad of the Luigi's Mansion games and rules over all boos, a race of ghosts, and is one himself.
+- Super Mario Bros.: King Boo, the Big Bad of the Luigi's Mansion games, rules over all boos, a race of ghosts, and is one himself.
 He has no problem with brainwashing other ghosts to serve him, as well.
 Although, he'll occasionally join a kart race or two.
 Lady Bow of Paper Mario 64 also seems to be a sort of "ghost noble."

 - Beetlejuice has the ghostly Prince Vince, ruler of the Netherworld.